 This type of software is specifically designed to make it as easy as possible for you to securely and professionally collect files and content from clients.
 You can white label upload pages and automate email reminder sequences and thank you emails.

 You can also send clients to a standalone branded upload page, with a customised URL, or embed the form in your website.
+You can also create one-page or multi-page forms.

 In contrast, form builders don’t usually support reminder sequence emails, and have a more basic file upload functionality (because it is an ‘add on’ feature rather than part of their core product).